Does The Office Of James Burnett sponsor H-1B workers?

 Summary

-The Office Of James Burnett has filed three Labor Condition Applications (LCA) in FY2026 Q2, with roles primarily for Associates and Senior Associates, located in Jersey City, NJ, and Boston, MA.
-The median salary for these positions is $85,717, with a range from $85,717 to $93,434.
-Notably, all three applications have been withdrawn.
-It's important to remember that LCA certification does not equate to USCIS H-1B petition approval, and the absence of PERM filings indicates no current green card applications.
-Always consult a qualified professional for specific immigration inquiries, as this information does not constitute legal advice.
+The Office Of James Burnett has filed three Labor Condition Applications (LCA) in FY2026 Q2, with roles primarily for Associates and Senior Associates.
+The majority of these applications are located in Jersey City, NJ, with a median salary of $85,717.
+All applications have been withdrawn, indicating no current active filings.
+It's important to note that LCA certification does not equate to USCIS H-1B petition approval, and there are no PERM applications filed.
+Always consider these caveats when evaluating employment opportunities.
+This information is not legal advice.

 Sources